RyanLin11/Good-Night-Out/src/server/db/README.md

     from?: string,
-    interests?: string[], // If none are specified, this will be an empty array. participatingIn?: string[], // If none are specified, this will be an empty array. createdEvents?: string[], // If none are specified, this will be an empty array.
+    interests?: string[], // If none are specified, this will be an empty array. participatingIn?: string[], // If none are specified, this will be an empty array.
 }
 ```